Study abroad – Childhood Studies – Master programme – 2-years – Trondheim

-Department of Education and Lifelong Learning collaborates with the Department of Social Sciences, Media and Communications at Brunel University (UK), and it is possible to apply to become an exchange student.
+Department of Education and Lifelong Learning collaborates with Brunel University in London (UK), and it is possible to apply to become an exchange student.
 The study programme involved is the MA Children, Youth and International Development.

 The student is required to take 60 Brunel credits (30 ECTS) in order to complete one NTNU semester.
 Course descriptions are available at the MA website.
 The student must select from the following list (which may be revised):

 - SA5607 Researching Children, Childhood and Youth (2nd half, 30 credits)(compulsory for all MPhil in Childhood Studies exchange students)

 - SA5613 Applied Learning for Children, Youth and International Development (30 credits)

 - SA5618 Anthropology of Education and Learning (30 credits)